hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 |

+|

-**Displaying a Web Map that is Stored in ArcGIS Online Using ArcGIS API for Python**
+**Displaying Web Maps and Feature Layers Stored in ArcGIS Online Using ArcGIS API for Python**

+*Making an Anonymous Connection*

-The code sample below makes an anonymous connection to ArcGIS Online then searches for Search for a publicly available web map titled LA Parks and Trails Map owned by esri_devlabs.
+The code sample below makes an anonymous connection to ArcGIS Online then searches for a publicly available web map entitled LA Parks and Trails Map owned by esri_devlabs.
 The web map contains datasets about Los Angeles, CA parks and trails.
 After the web map is retrieved from the list of items,  the WebMap class is imported and used to visualize the web map.
 The code sample comes from `this ESRI webpage <https://developers.arcgis.com/python/guide/display-a-webmap>`_